vijayeox/jenkinsdemo-VIEW/apps/Chat/Readme.txt

-To override the properties specific for the environment update the .env file
+Make a copy of the .env.example to .env
+$ cp .env.example .env
+update the .env properties to override according to your environemnt